gem/oq-engine/doc/adv-manual/event_based.rst

 distant than ``region_grid_spacing * sqrt(2)``).
 The precise logic
-is encoded in the function ``openquake.commonlib.readinput.get_sitecol_assetcol``, if you want to know the nitty-gritty details.
+is encoded in the function ``openquake.commonlib.readinput.get_sitecol_assetcol``, if you want to know the specific implementation details.

 Our recommendation is to use the command ``oq prepare_site_model`` to apply such logic before starting a calculation and thus producing a